 Grill the beef patties on both sides on medium-high heat until they reach the desired doneness (I am a medium-well gal, myself).
 I cook the meat on an indoor cast iron grill, but they are just as easily cooked on a BBQ grill.
 Make sure the grill or pan you use is very hot before adding the meat.
 This helps to create a crusty “sear” on the outside.

 Once ready to cook the grilled patty melt, spread butter on one side of each slice of bread (like making a grilled cheese sandwich).
 Place the cooked meat patty onto the non-buttered side, then pile on the caramelized onions.

 NOTE: If you want a LOT of cheese, place a piece of Swiss cheese on the bread before placing the patty on, then add another one to the top.
 I wanted just a small amount of cheese, so I put it only on top of the onions.

 Place another slice of bread on top of the cheese (buttered side out).
 If you wish to add Thousand Island dressing (a lot of restaurants serve it with this), spread it onto the unbuttered side of the top slice of bread.
 Cook the patty melt as you would a grilled cheese sandwich.

-Once the bottom slice of bread is golden brown and toasty, carefully flip the sandwich to the other side, and continue cooking until golden brown, cheese has melted, and sandwich is heated through.
+Once the bottom slice of bread is golden brown and toasty, carefully flip the sandwich to the other side.
+Continue cooking the grilled patty melt until the bread is crusty and golden brown, the cheese has melted, and the sandwich is heated through.

 I hope you will consider making these yummy sandwiches for lunch or dinner for friends or family!
 Have a fantastic day!